 Law Center Archives

-The mission of the Georgetown University Law Center Archives is to preserve and provide access to records documenting the history of the Georgetown University Law Center.
+The mission of the Georgetown University Law Center Archives is to preserve and provide access to records documenting the school's history.

 Trying to remember who was in your first year section?
 Want to know more about Law Center alumni/ae in your family or community?
 Need an image for a class or group reunion?
 There are many resources available through the Library and the Law Center Archives to help you explore people and events associated with Georgetown Law.